Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preferenc controls the libraries facet that displays on search results in the staff and opac.
-The value selected here will determin which library(s) show in the facets when a search is run.
+The value selected here will determine which library(s) show in the facets when a search is run.

 .. _facetlabeltruncationlength-label: